boerHST/ni/docs/api/player.md

 - **slot** `id`

-Returns: `boolean|number`
+Returns: `number`

 Checks if a specific equipped slot is on cooldown and returns the remaining time.
-If the player doesn't have that slot equipped it'll return `false`.

 ```lua
 if ni.player.slotcd(10) then